expressjs/express/Collaborator-Guide.md

   npm install
 ```

-7. Run the full expressjs test suite , and ensure that all tests pass :
+7. Run the full expressjs test suite, and ensure that all tests pass:

 ```shell
  npm run test